H. T. Vergos' Homepage

 Logic Design I

-Courses > Undergraduate
+Teaching > Undergraduate Courses

-The principles covered include representation by binary variabes, Boolean algebra, logic gates, combinational function simplification methods and commonly used combinational MSIs (adders / subtractors / multipliers / incrementers / decrementers / encoders / decoders, ...).
+The principles presented include representation by binary variabes, Boolean algebra, logic gates, combinational function simplification methods and commonly used combinational MSIs (adders / subtractors / multipliers / incrementers / decrementers / encoders / decoders, ...).

 In the practices section, we introduce the Verilog HDL and combinational programmable logic devices.

-Grading is based on both a written test and on homeworks assigned to small groups of students.
+Marks are based on both a written test and on homeworks assigned to small groups of students.
 Most of the homeworks are already solved providing insight on how an HDL is used for performing simple tasks such as hardware modeling and simulation.
 Behavioral modeling, hierarchical design as well as modeling of delay for comparing different architectures are also presented.

 Back to content | Back to main menu